7thSinScribe/ThePeculiarium/about.md

 ## Who are you?

-My name is not important; I am a vagrant, a vagabond, a voviparious
+My name is not important; I am a vagrant, a vagabond; a wanderer of Terras unknown.